GLENDALE, Ariz. -- There must be something about late-game pressure at Jobing.com Arena that brings out the best in the Chicago Blackhawks.

 "That overtime period especially, we had that feeling that this was our game, and we're going to go out there and take it," Toews said.
 "They haven't given us much this series, but tonight we weren't going to be denied."

-Toews didn't need long to deliver on that feeling, as he won ...
+Toews didn't need long to deliver on that feeling, as he won a face-off, freed the puck from a scrum ...